tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 It worked well (just as designed).
 However, it turns out our build management system (an engineering tool used to build outputs or other artifacts from code repositories) couldn't build Jekyll from the server using [Bundler](http://bundler.io/), which is what RubyGems required.
 (Bundler is a tool that automatically gets the right gems for your Jekyll project based on the Jekyll version you are using.
 Without Bundler, each writer just installs the [jekyll gem](https://rubygems.org/gems/jekyll/versions/3.3.1) locally and builds the Jekyll project based on that gem version.

 My understanding of the build management system was limited, so I had to rely on engineers for their assessment.
-Ultimately, we had to scrap using Bundler and just build using `jekyll serve`.
-I still had the problem of distributing the same theme across multiple repos.
+Ultimately, we had to scrap using Bundler and just build using `jekyll serve` because the engineers couldn't make Bundler work with the build system.
+So I still had the problem of distributing the same theme across multiple repos.

 My second attempt was to distribute the theme through [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 This involved storing the theme in its own Git repo that other Git repos would pull in.
 However, our build management system couldn't support Git submodules either, it turned out.